mjancarik/merkur/docs/docs/http-client-plugin.md

 # HTTP client plugin

-The HTTP client plugin adds `http` property to your widget with `request` method.
-Under the hood this plugin uses browser native [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) API and for server side [node-fetch](https://www.npmjs.com/package/node-fetch) polyfill.
+The HTTP client plugin adds `http` property to your widget with a `request` method.
+Under the hood this plugin uses native browser [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) API and for server-side the [node-fetch](https://www.npmjs.com/package/node-fetch) polyfill.

 ## Installation

-We must add import for `httpClientPlugin` and register it to `$plugins` property of the widget.
+We must add import of `httpClientPlugin` and register it to `$plugins` property of the widget.

 ```javascript
 // ./src/widget.js